pascalwittler/whylinuxisbetter.technology/docs/index.md

 | Microsoft Windows Media Player | Mplayer, VLC, Totem, Kaffeine, Xine  | Yes                |
 | Nero                           | Brasero, K3b                         | No                 |

+### Need new software?
+Don't bother searching the web, Linux gets it for you.

+When you want to try a new piece of software in Windows, you'll need to:

+* search the web to find software that meets your needs,
+* find a website where you can download it,
+* maybe pay for it,
+* actually download the software,
+* install it by clicking through a dialog and
+* sometimes reboot your computer.

+On Linux, things are much simpler.
+Linux has something called a _package manager_: every piece of software is contained in its own _package_.
+When you need some new software, you simply open the package manager, type in a few keywords, select the software you want to install and press _Apply_ or _Install_.
+Or you can just browse through existing software in categories.

+[Screenshot]

+So one: no more surfing.
+Two: no more downloading and installing software yourself.
+Three: more time to actually try out the software.

 ## The few cases where you should stick to Windows (for now)

 ## The way to get Linux on your PC step by step